 Hiking and a Day at the Beach in Cinque Terre, Italy

-In the beautiful and yet rugged terrain of the five coastal towns that make up Cinque Terre, there is much to explore.
-The best way to explore is actually hiking between the 5 towns.
-The entire coastal area of the Cinque Terre is a National Park and was declared a UNESCO World Heritage site in 1997.
-So on our recent trip to the area, we decided we needed to really see the 5 towns so we set off on our hike.
+In the stunning and rugged terrain of the five coastal towns that make up Cinque Terre, there’s so much to see and experience.
+The best way to explore this unique region is by hiking between the towns, which offers breathtaking views and a true connection to the landscape.
+The entire coastal area of Cinque Terre is a National Park and was designated a UNESCO World Heritage site in 1997 .
+On our recent trip, we were determined to truly experience the five towns, so we laced up our hiking shoes and set off on the trail.

-The town pictured below is Vernazza the fourth town heading south to north.
-We took the train from Riomaggiore to Vernazza and set out on our hike heading back south.
-It was a beautiful clear day to explore.
+The town pictured below is Vernazza, the fourth town heading from south to north.
+We took the train from Riomaggiore to Vernazza and began our hike back south.
+It was a perfect, clear day—ideal for exploring and soaking in the incredible views along the way.
+If you’d like to see our time in the other four towns of Cinque Terre click: HERE

 After checking out the town of Vernazza a bit it was time to start the hike.
-We had to first hike out of town to gain access to the trail.
+To get started you have to first hike out of town to gain access to the trail.

 There are water faucets all over the five towns.
 Use them!
 The water is delicious and we were going to need it for the hike.

 The hike starts with climbing the stairs.
-We wound our way up to the trail hiking through town up a series of stairs.
+Wind your way up to the trail hiking through town up a series of stairs.
 Living here you would sure get your steps in every day, as there is no car traffic inside the town.

-Making our way up from the beach looking back down into Vernazza.
+Making up from the beach looking back down into Vernazza.

 A picturesque view of Vernazza and Monterosso, the fifth town, in the background.
 The round tower at the point in the background is the Doria Tower.
 This tower was used as a lookout point to protect the tiny village.
 It was built in the 15th century.